mallicksubhransu/Consumer-Credit-Worthiness-Prediction/README.md

 - **Objective**: Select the most relevant features to improve model efficiency and interpretability.
 Develop and validate classification models using stratified 5-fold cross-validation.
 Evaluate model performance using appropriate metrics.

-You can incorporate these milestones into your project's README file to provide a clear structure for your work.
-Each milestone can have its folder or section in your project directory, containing code, documentation, and relevant files for that specific phase of the project.
-This will help you and your team stay organized and focused on achieving each milestone's objectives.

 ## Dataset
 The dataset used for this project is [Consumer Credit Worthiness].
 It contains information about 13 features described below.
 You can download the dataset (https://docs.google.com/spreadsheets/d/1Tp0_0XMTuh3ZOM_DYdohZU-e9c8BRme6/edit?usp=drive_link)] or use your own dataset.